AlafariAbdullah/setup-docs/qBittorrentDockerErrored.md

 Even though:
 - The Web UI loaded fine via Tailscale
-- I could see a healthy number of peers (e.g., 45 on Spider-Man 2)
+- I could see a healthy number of peers (e.g., 45)
 - DHT, PeX, and LSD all showed as "Working"
 - DNS and internet were reachable from the container